vegaprotocol/vegacapsule/templates.md

-# Capsulte templating docs
+# Capsule templating docs

-Capsule allows templating for genesis file and [node-sets](#nodeconfig) configurations like Vega, Tendermint, and Nomad.
-This is useful for generating configurations specific to a network or using one configuration for all node set.
+Capsule allows templating for genesis file and [node-set](#nodeconfig) configurations like Vega, Tendermint, and Nomad.
+This is useful for generating configurations specific to a network, or for using one configuration for all node sets.

-Capsule is using Go's [text/template](https://pkg.go.dev/text/template) templating engine extended by useful functions from [Sprig](http://masterminds.github.io/sprig/) library.
+Capsule uses Go's [text/template](https://pkg.go.dev/text/template) templating engine, extended by useful functions from the [Sprig](http://masterminds.github.io/sprig/) library.

-Every single template gets it's [template context](#template-contexts) - a set of (usually runtime generated) variables pass to the template by Capsule that can be use in the template.
+Every template has a [template context](#template-contexts) - a set of (usually runtime generated) variables passed to the template by Capsule and then used in the template.
 These template contexts are documented below.

-There are some basic templates provided by Capsule and use by some provided configurations in *net_confs* folder.
+There are some basic templates provided by Capsule and used by some of the provided configurations in the *net_confs* folder in the Vega Capsule GitHub repo.

 ## Template tool
-There is a useful tool as par of Capsule to test these templates before they get used in [network config](config.md).
-Plese check `vegacapsule template --help`.
+Capsule includes a tool to test these templates before they get used in [network config](config.md).
+Plese check `vegacapsule template --help` for more information.

 You can test the *template tool* by using some of the provided default templates after the network has been generated.

-For example try to run command below and compare the outcome with [the template](net_confs/node_set_templates/default/vega_validators.tmpl).
+For example, run command below and compare the outcome with the [template](net_confs/node_set_templates/default/vega_validators.tmpl).

 ```bash
 vegacapsule template node-sets --type vega --path net_confs/node_set_templates/default/vega_validators.tmpl --nodeset-name testnet-nodeset-validators-0-validator
 ```

 ## Template contexts

 ## *config.NodeConfigTemplateContext*